 The big question for me is free will.
 The author cites several examples that demonstrate there is something behind every action.
 Where do desires come from?
 My advice is that to live the best life you must use whatever resources are available and take responsibility for every decision.
 Yuval points out that Buddhist thinking is that cravings always lead to suffering.

-As we are all algorithms and we can easily be replaced.
+We are all algorithms and we can easily be replaced.

-Yuval point out that Google and Facebook know more about us that many people with who we socialize.
+Yuval point out that Google and Facebook know more about us that many people with whom we socialize.
 Dataism is a new religion that will take over the world.
 Anything that can be measured (they believe that is everything) can be used to make decisions.
 It is likely that a very small elite would emerge in power while the rest of us for practical purposes would be thought of as useless.

 The author admits nobody knows what the future will bring, but after laying out some possibilities he leaves us with three questions that will decide the future of humankind.